SCAR/antarctic-r-packages/antarctic.md

 ### Animal tracking

 Tracking of animals using satellite, GPS, or light-level geolocation tags is common, and there are many R packages that can help with this.
-See the [SpatioTemporal Task View](https://cloud.r-project.org/web/views/SpatioTemporal.html) for a more complete list.
+See the [spatiotemporal task view](https://cloud.r-project.org/web/views/SpatioTemporal.html) for a more complete list.
 Of particular interest may be:

 - [TwilightFree](https://github.com/ABindoff/TwilightFree) provides a method for processing light-level geolocation data that is robust to noise (sensor shading and obscuration) and may be particularly suitable for Southern Ocean applications.